chrisyao4700/text-completion-api/README.md

 ### Text-Davinci-003
 The Text Completion API uses the Text-Davinci-003 language model developed by OpenAI.
 Text-Davinci-003 is a transformer-based language model that has been fine-tuned on a large corpus of text data for the task of text completion.
 It provides high-quality predictions for the next word in a given text.

+## TODO
+* Add more test cases
+    - Increase the coverage of the test cases to ensure the API's functionality is thoroughly tested.
+    - Add test cases for the model and service to ensure they are working as expected.
+* Add API Key authentication
+    - Implement a mechanism to secure the API by adding an API Key authentication system.
+This will restrict unauthorized access to the API and ensure the data being passed is secure.
+    - Create an admin page where API Keys can be generated and managed.
+This will allow for easy management of API Keys and ensure only authorized users have access to the API.

 ## Built With